aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 1. _Devices_ establish an MQTT connection to the _AWS IoT Core endpoint_, and then publish message to the dt/plant1/dev_n/temp (data telemetry) topic.
 This is a location and device specific topic to deliver telemetry messages for a given device or sensor.
-1. The _IoT Rule_ subscribes to a wildcard topic dt/plant1/*/temp to consolidate messages across devices for the plant and put those messages onto a Kinesis Data Firehose Stream
+1. The _IoT Rule_ subscribes to a wildcard topic dt/plant1/+/temp to consolidate messages across devices for the plant and put those messages onto a Kinesis Data Firehose Stream
-1. The Kinesis Data Firehose Stream aggregates messages into arrays of events and notifies a Lambda function passing the event array along for processing
+1. The _Kinesis Data Firehose Stream_ buffers messages into arrays of events and notifies a Lambda function passing the event array along for processing
-1. The Lambda function performs the desired action on the events returning them to the Kinesis Data Firehose Stream along with modifications to the data and a notification of successful processing for the event
+1. The _Lambda_ function performs the desired action on the events returning them to the _Kinesis Data Firehose Stream_ along with modifications to the data payload a and a status of successful or unsuccesful processing of each event
-1. The Kinesis Data Firehose Stream finally delivers messages to the S3 bucket for later analysis and processing.
-Kinesis Data Firehose Stream can optionally convert this data from JSON into a compressed Snappy format like Apache Parquet as well as create timestamp folders for Athena partitioning.
+1. The _Kinesis Data Firehose Stream_ finally delivers messages to the S3 bucket for later analysis and processing.

 {{% center %}}